 On your Mac requiring data recovery (the one you’ll be using as a disk), go to System Preferences and click Startup Disk and then – Target Disk Mode.
-If you see a closed lock at the lower left, click it and type your password to make the Target Disk Mode button available.
+If you see a closed padlock on the lower left (Activation Lock), click it and type in your administrator password to make the Target Disk Mode button available.
 Confirm by clicking Restart.

 Alternatively, press and hold the T button immediately after pressing the power button to turn on your Mac, or immediately after your Mac begins to restart.
 Keep holding it until it boots in Target Disk Mode.

 Step #3: Run Disk Drill on the other Mac

 After your local Mac starts up in Target Disk Mode, it appears as a disk icon on the desktop of the other Mac.
 Run Disk Drill on the host Mac and select the target Mac’s disk in the disk list to start the scan normally, as if you are recovering lost data from an external drive.